orlando-math-circle/omc-app/docs/content/en/tools/wsl.md

 </alert>

 For Windows users it's worth considering the Windows Subsystem for Linux (WSL) for your development experience.
 The OMC application will be running in a Linux production environment meaning some procedures may need to be different for Windows machines.
 The guides will attempt to be thorough, but some Windows-only workarounds may be overlooked.
-It can be said with complete confidence that Windows will support all of the features discussed, but some occasional weirdness may need to be rectified using a quick Google search.
+It can be said with complete confidence that Windows will support running the application, but some occasional weirdness may need to be rectified using a quick Google search.

 If you are not familiar with Linux, WSL is also a great way of learning this essential skill.